+ What is resilience?

 + HOW IS THE PROGRAM STRUCTURED?

-Our children’s content is held together by a range of professionally crafted stories and fables, that children love and that beautifully frame the work we are doing.
-This is also framed by the key overarching challenges that children and parents tell us about.
-These include friendship, which we typically explore in Term 1, given children are usually in new schools and classes and needing those all critical friendship skills.
+Our children’s content is held together by a range of professionally crafted stories and metaphors that frame the work we are doing.
+Our content is also framed by the key overarching challenges that children and parents tell us about.
+These include friendship, confidence, fear, worry, stress and emotions.

 + WHAT OUTCOMES WILL MY CHILDREN SEE FROM THE PROGRAM?